 - Click OK (Click on Add if you want to add another scenario).

 This creates the Worst Case scenario for this data set.
 You can similarly follow these steps and create multiple scenarios (for example, Worst Case, Realistic, Best Case).

-Once you have created all the scenarios, you can view the result from each of the scenarios by simply double clicking on any of the scenario.
+Once you have created all the scenarios, you can view the result from each of the scenarios by simply double-clicking on any of the scenarios.
 As you double click, the values would change based on that scenario.